 Sempervivum marmoreum 'Brunneifolium'

 Sempervivum marmoreum 'Brunneifolium' bears large rosettes of triangular-shaped, silvery bronze leaves.

 'Pluto' is a beautiful houseleek, bearing large rosettes of deep green leaves with dark purple tips.

 'Terracotta Baby' bears medium-sized rosettes of long, spoon-shaped leaves in dramatic dark red-burgundy.
 The colouration becomes darker in winter and a brighter, more intense red in summer.

-‘Eddy’ bears striking red spoon-shaped leaves, which darken towards the centre.
+'Eddy' bears striking red spoon-shaped leaves that darken towards the centre.

 'Rita Jane' bears large rosettes of blue-green foliage with dark red tips.